-2.2 Canadian Environmental Assessment Agency
+2.2.
+Impact Assessment Agency of Canada

-The Canadian Environmental Assessment Agency (Agency) is responsible for coordinating an appropriately scaled and flexible Crown consultation process with respect to this Regional Assessment.
-The Agency is also responsible for documenting its consultation process in anticipation that the Regional Assessment will be relied upon by decision makers in future, to inform policies, regulatory development or project-based decision making in respect of exploratory drilling projects proposed within the Study Area.
+The Impact Assessment Agency of Canada (Agency) is responsible for ensuring an appropriately scaled and flexible Crown consultation process is applied with respect to this Regional Assessment.
+The Agency is also responsible for documenting and communicating the consultation process on behalf of the Government of Canada (federal Crown) in anticipation that the Regional Assessment will be relied upon by decision makers in future, to inform federal policies, regulations or project-based decision making in respect of exploratory drilling projects proposed within the Study Area.